f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 Now that we have our code in a workspace, you will need to navigate over to the LX Plugins menu in the tab located at *Local Traffic > iRules > LX Plugins*.
-Click the *Create* button, name the plugin *ilxlab1\_pl*, select the *post\_json* workspace and save the changes.
+Click the *Create* button, name the plugin *ilxlab1\_pl*, select the *ilxlab1* workspace and click *Finished*.
 This makes the Node.js code active.

 Apply the LX iRule to the Virtual Server